robbinjanssen/home-assistant-omnik-inverter/README.md

 This output contains your serial number, firmware versions, hardware information, the current power output: 1920, the energy (kWh) generated today: 429 and the total energy (kWh) generated: 87419.

-The component basically requests the URL, looks for the _webData_ part and extracts the values as sensors.
+The component basically requests the URL, looks for the relevant data and extracts the values as sensors.

-### My inverter doesn't show any output when I go to the URL.
+### My inverter doesn't show any output when I go to the JS URL.

-> Use this if you have an Omnik Inverter 2k TL2.
+> Use this if you have an Omnik Inverter 2000TL2 or a Ginlong stick.

 Some inverters use a JSON status file to output the values.
 Check if your inverter outputs JSON data by navigating to: `http://<your omnik ip address>/status.json?CMD=inv_query&rand=0.1234567`.

-If so, then use the `use_json` config boolean to make the component use the URL above.
+If this doesn't work for your, try if the HTML data source works for you.

+If none of the methods work, please open an issue and we might be able to make it work for your inverter :-)

+## Contributing

+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) and [CODE_OF_CONDUCT](.github/CODE_OF_CONDUCT.md) for details.

 ### Thanks